frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

 backslash you want to include as a normal character.
 There are a few more escape sequences that can be used in :program:`fgfs` arguments (called *raw configuration lines* in `CondConfigParser`_-speak).
-The authoritative documentation for these is in the FGo! code (currently:
+The authoritative documentation for these is in the FFGo code (currently:
 :file:`src/fgcmdbuilder.py:FGCommandBuilder.processRawConfigLines()`).
 For
 information, here is the complete list at the time of this writing: